 While we think this recipe for seared tuna with sesame seeds is simply perfect the way it is, you definitely have some wiggle room to make it your own.
 Here are a few possible ways to switch things up:

-- Sweet-n-Savory: Prepare a soy ginger glaze by combining soy sauce or tamari, freshly grated ginger and garlic, a touch of honey or brown sugar, and a splash of rice vinegar.
+- Sweet-n-Savory: Prepare a soy ginger glaze by combining soy sauce or tamari, freshly grated ginger and grated garlic, a touch of honey or brown sugar, and a splash of rice vinegar.
 Brush the glaze over the seared tuna before applying the sesame crust for a sweet-savory flavor profile.

 - Citrusy: Before applying the sesame crust, grate some fresh orange or lime zest onto the tuna steaks.
 The vibrant citrus notes will add a bright and tangy element to the dish, complementing the nutty sesame crust beautifully.

-Expert tips for the best sesame crusted seared ahi tuna
+Expert tips for the best success!

 Wondering how to cook seared tuna?
 Keep the following tips and tricks in mind and your sesame seed-crusted tuna will come out beautifully every single time: